-Nauticus Robotics, Inc. is a developer of ocean robots, autonomy software, and services delivered to the marine industries.
+Nauticus is a developer of ocean robots, autonomy software, and services delivered to the marine industries.
 Nauticus was initially incorporated as Houston Mechatronics, Inc. on March 27, 2014, in the State of Texas.
-Nauticus' robotics products and services will be delivered to commercial and government-facing customers through a Robotics as a Service ("RaaS") business model and direct product sales for both hardware platforms and software licenses.
-Besides a standalone service offering and forward facing products, Nauticus' approach to ocean robotics has also resulted in the development of a range of technology products for retrofit/upgrading legacy systems and other 3rd party vehicle platforms.
+Nauticus is transforming from a business where revenue was primarily generated through engineering service contracts, with both government and commercial customers, to a company that performs subsea robotic services through various technology-based products.
+Nauticus' products and services will be primarily delivered to commercial and government-facing customers through a Robotics as a Service ("RaaS") business model and direct product sales for both hardware platforms and software licenses.
+Besides a standalone service offering and forward-facing products, Nauticus' approach to ocean robotics has also resulted in the development of a range of technology products for retrofit/upgrading legacy systems and other third-party vehicle platforms.
 Nauticus' services provide customers with the necessary data collection, analytics, and subsea manipulation capabilities to support and maintain assets while reducing their operational footprint, operating cost, and greenhouse gas emissions, to improve offshore health, safety, and environmental exposure.

 The RaaS revenue model emulates the Software as a Service ("SaaS") revenue model, which is commonly used for consumer and business software licensing, but extends the model to include robots.
 In the SaaS model, the end user pays a fixed fee for a set period of time in order to use of the software.
 In the case of Nauticus' RaaS model, clients will be charged a flat fee for performing the service over a period of time as required to complete the task.
 This fixed fee supports full use of Aquanaut, Hydronaut, ToolKITT, the communication infrastructure, and the personnel required to support the servicing mission.
 The RaaS fee approach encompasses the complete technology stack that is required to complete the contracted work.
-This can be contrasted with the industry's current commercial approach which bills clients based on the individual elements for performing the servicing mission (e.g., an itemized invoice for deployment of the equipment, tooling, crew, boat fuel, vessel, etc.).
-With the RaaS model, a flat rate, currently estimated to be \$40,000/day, will be billed to cover all equipment and personnel required to perform the service, irrespective of exactly which tasks are being performed.
+This can be contrasted with the industry's current commercial approach, which bills clients based on the individual elements for performing the servicing mission (e.g., an itemized invoice for deployment of the equipment, tooling, crew, boat fuel, vessel, etc.).
+With the RaaS model, a flat rate, currently estimated to be \$30,000-\$50,000/day, will be billed to cover all equipment and personnel required to perform the service, irrespective of exactly which tasks are being performed.
 In Nauticus' RaaS model, the subscriber pays for the service and not the rolled-up costs individually, as is frequently done today via an a la carte menu fashion.
 All other costs are covered in the subscription fee, including the long-term maintenance and servicing of the robots.
-At this stage, Nauticus proposes the use of a Robotics as a Service business model for delivering services to commercial clients only.
+At this stage, Nauticus proposes the use of a RaaS business model for delivering services to commercial clients only.

 In contrast to the other robotics systems, Argonaut is handled differently and does not currently fall under the RaaS business model.
 The client base for Argonaut purchases the platform outright.
-There is longer term service revenue associated with each platform around maintenance and addon enhancements and payloads.
+There is longer-term service revenue associated with each platform around maintenance and add-on enhancements and payloads.